 Where we are subject to the Hong Kong Personal Data (Privacy) Ordinance (the “PDPO”) in respect of our processing of your personal data and if we transfer your personal data outside Hong Kong, we will ensure that:

-a. we have reasonable grounds for believing that there is in force in that recipient destination any law which is substantially similar to, or which serves the same purpose as the PDPO;
+a. we have reasonable grounds for believing that there is in force in that recipient destination any law which is substantially similar to, or which serves the same purposes as the PDPO;

 b. you have consented in writing to the transfer;